hi continue visiting your profile

 .

-In a recent study Sheng and colleagues reported an additional and potentially important mechanism by which adipocytes contribute to chemoresistance.
-They reported that adipocytes not only sequester the chemotherapeutic drug daunorubicin, but also efficiently metabolize daunorubicin to a therapeutically less effective metabolite, daunorubicinol (3).
+Sheng and colleagues recently reported an additional and potentially important mechanism by which adipocytes contribute to drug resistance.
+They reported that adipocytes not only sequester the chemotherapeutic drug daunorubicin, but also efficiently metabolize it to a metabolite with reduced therapeutic efficacy, daunorubicinol (3).

 Adipogenesis_in_tumor_microenvironment